mbrn-in/website/README.md

 6. Go to the desired year folder.
 7. Create the event markdown file with the .md extension: `<filename/slug>.md`.
 8. Add and fill in the required details such as title, date, month, and year.
+The title should be in this format: `<event-name> photos/videos year`
+Eg: `independence day photos 2025`
 9. Add the category of the event (photo, video, or audio).
 10. Add the required thumbnail image with the specified dimensions.
 11. Include a short description and a long description of the event.